MariaDB MaxScale High Availability: Active-Standby Cluster

 In the future (and perhaps even now), this could be handled with containers and automatically scaling clusters.
 Containers work quite nicely with the MaxScale ideology of statelessness and being able to scale up as many MaxScale instances as needed at a moment's notice is an idea I like.

-Stay tuned for the second part of this blog post where we make the whole cluster highly available by using the MariaDB Replication Manager.
+Stay tuned for the second part of this blog post where we make the whole cluster highly available.